storybookjs/marko/addons/controls/README.md

 ### How can I disable controls for certain fields on a particular story?

-The `argTypes` annotation annotation can be used to hide controls for a particular row, or even hide rows.
+The `argTypes` annotation can be used to hide controls for a particular row, or even hide rows.

 Suppose you have a `Button` component with `borderWidth` and `label` properties (auto-generated or otherwise) and you want to hide the `borderWidth` row completely and disable controls for the `label` row on a specific story.
 Here's how you'd do that: